danprince/danthedev.com/posts/2023-01-08-norman-the-necromancer.md

 description: A post-mortem of a necromantic action game.
 ---

-Most years I attempt [JS13K](https://js13kgames.com/), a month-long challenge where developers build a game for the web that cannot exceed 13KB.
-Most engines, fonts, textures, and audio samples will immediately blow the entire budget, so almost everyone works from scratch, relying on low level browser APIs and creativity to create the digital equivalent of a board game that fits in a matchbox.
+Most years I take part in [JS13K](https://js13kgames.com/), a month-long challenge to build a game for the web that must not exceed 13KB.

+Most engines, fonts, textures, and audio samples will immediately blow the entire budget.
+Almost everyone works from scratch, relying on low level browser APIs and creativity to create the digital equivalent of a board game that fits in a matchbox.

 When ["DEATH"](https://medium.com/js13kgames/js13kgames-2022-has-started-73a7bd31721b) was announced this year's theme, I resurrected an idea from a note and mockup that I made a few years ago.